nodestream-proj/docs/docs/intro.md

 pip install nodestream
 ```

-However, nodestream is a cli tool and you may prefer to install it globally and isolated with pipx.
+However, nodestream is a CLI tool and you may prefer to install it globally and isolated with pipx.

 ```bash
 pipx install nodestream